Andy Baio: Media

-Baio was involved in the dissemination of the Star Wars Kid video, which depicted teenager Ghyslain Raza clumsily emulating martial arts moves for the camera.
-In response to the negative attention the boy received, Baio and another blogger, Jish Mukerji, organized a fundraiser which gathered up $1,000 from about 100 donors.
-In March 2022, Baio met Raza and apologised to him for posting the video.
-Raza accepted his apology.
+Baio was involved in the early dissemination of the Star Wars Kid viral video, which depicted teenager Ghyslain Raza clumsily emulating martial arts moves for the camera.
+In response to the negative attention the boy received, Baio and another blogger, Jish Mukerji, organized a fundraiser for Raza which gathered almost $1,000 from about 100 donors.
+In March 2022, Baio met Raza and apologized to him for amplifying the video.
+Baio later said in the documentary Star Wars Kid: The Rise of the Digital Shadows that he had "enormous regret about posting the video."
+Raza accepted his apology, saying that Baio "provides a beautiful lesson of humanity that a good person can make a mistake and that mistake can have very important consequences but that, at the end of the day, Andy could be like any one of us."

 When the parody cartoon House of Cosbys was taken down from its original site due to a cease and desist letter from Bill Cosby's attorney, Baio placed the videos on his own website.
 Baio later received a similar cease and desist letter but refused to comply, citing fair use and decrying what he termed "a special kind of discrimination against amateur creators on the Internet", since Cosby had often been parodied in the mainstream media.

-In 2009, he produced Kind of Bloop, a chiptune tribute album commemorating the 50th anniversary of Miles Davis' Kind of Blue.
+In 2009, Baio produced Kind of Bloop, a chiptune tribute album commemorating the 50th anniversary of Miles Davis' Kind of Blue.
 The album's cover was a pixel art version of the original album's cover, which consisted of a photograph taken by Jay Maisel.
 Attorneys representing Maisel demanded damages and that the resulting image be removed from the chiptune album, resulting in a settlement of $32,500 from Baio.

-Baio has also written for Wired magazine and The New York Times, and was a staffer on R. U. Sirius' online magazine GettingIt.com.
+Baio has written for Wired magazine and The New York Times, and was a staffer on R. U. Sirius' online magazine GettingIt.com.
 Baio coined the term supercut in 2008, which in 2017 became known through the song "Supercut" by singer Lorde.

+Baio has blogged at Waxy.org since 2002, and is considered to be one of the first linkbloggers.

+XOXO festival

-In early 2012, Baio and Andy McMillan co-founded the XOXO Festival, celebrating independent artists and technologists.
-The conference has been held in Portland, Oregon, since 2012.
-The conferences have been largely funded via prepaid tickets and other contributions, including via Kickstarter.
+In early 2012, Baio and Andy McMillan co-founded the XOXO festival, which describes itself as "an experimental festival celebrating independent artists and creators working on the internet".
+The conference was held annually in Portland, Oregon, from 2012 to 2019 and in 2024.
+The conferences were largely funded via prepaid tickets and other contributions, including via Kickstarter.
+Baio describes the conference as a "consensual hallucination", using William Gibson's 1984 description for cyberspace.

+In 2015, Baio and McMillan worked to open Outpost, a shared, pay-what-you-can workspace in Portland for members of the XOXO community.
+Outspace was open from February to December 2016, but ultimately shuttered due to high rental costs.